aiminhua/ncs_samples/netcore_ble/README.rst

 Build
 *****

-To work with other parent projects automatically, make sure nrf53_ble/ble_netcore is put in the following folder.
+To work with other parent projects automatically, make sure this project is put in the following folder.

 ::

     NCS root folder
     ├── nrf
     ├── zephyr
-    ├── sample
+    ├── ncs_samples
-    │   ├── nrf53_ble
+    │   ├── netcore_ble
-    │       └── ble_netcore

 The following NCS tags are tested for this sample.
 By default, NCS ``v1.8.0`` is used.